 While we know room service is always available, it’s much quicker to make it yourself, and you’re guaranteed to have hotter water.

 One of our weekend rituals is to have tea in bed and start our day leisurely.
 We even pack our favorite tea wherever we go.

 On our Alaska cruise with Cunard, we can maintain our homey ritual because every day’s a weekend.
 Along with the tea station, your room steward leaves daily chocolates, cookies, or shortbread to enjoy with tea.

 Being a minimalist packer, I prefer to travel light to save on overweight charges.
-Doing laundry on a sea day allows me to travel with less and gives me more room to bring home destination souvenirs.
+Doing laundry on a sea day allows me to travel with less.

 Cunard ships have self-serve laundry rooms, and the best part is that they’re FREE!
 You don’t even have to bring laundry soap because Cunard provides that too.

 On Queen Elizabeth, laundry rooms were located on decks 4 to 8, near the bow of the ship.
 During my cruise, the laundrette opened from 7:30 am to 9 pm.

 The laundry rooms also have an iron and ironing board, and there was often a lineup to use them before gala nights.
 Since Cunard offers world voyages, free laundry is a nice bonus.
 On extended itineraries, they also offer a paid laundry service.